 Here’s a quick example.

-You’re writing a white paper for a new mobile app you’ve developed.
+You’re writing a business white paper for a new mobile app you’ve developed.
 It connects DJs looking for sets, with nightclubs that are trying to fill cancellations.
 Following the above process…

 They aid marketers in empathizing with prospects and can be very helpful in the development of a white paper.
 The reason for this is that they can help to create a convincing narrative arc.